andorfermichael/sportspedia/README.md

 # Sportspedia

-Sportspedia provides information about sport facilities in a meaningful way.
+Discover sport facilities and retrieve information about them.

 ## Prerequisites